haipinglu/ScalableML/Lab 1 - Introduction to Spark and HPC.md

 - **Compare** the time taken to complete your jobs **with and without** `cache()`.

+### The effects of the number of cores

+- **Compare** the time taken to complete your jobs with 2, 4, 8, 16, and 32 cores.

 ## 7. Acknowledgements

 Many thanks to Twin, Will, Mike, Vamsi for their kind help and all those kind contributors of open resources.